2021 Triple Net Lease Guide

 1031 Exchange and Triple Net Leases

-Triple net leases can be combined with 1031 exchanges to really maximize your investment.
-1031 exchanges allow you as an investor to sell a commercial income property and defer the resulting capital gains taxes, as long as you purchase a like-kind property using the proceeds of the sale within a certain time period as well as adhere to the other §1031 guidelines.
+Triple net leases can be combined with §1031 exchanges to really maximize your investment. §1031 exchanges allow you, as an investor, to sell a commercial income property and defer the resulting federal and state income taxes, as long as you purchase a like-kind property using the proceeds of the sale within a certain time period as well as adhere to the other §1031 guidelines.

 NNN Lease Qualifications

-To qualify for a 1031 exchange, the NNN lease must meet the definition of “property”.
+To qualify for a §1031 exchange, the NNN lease must meet the definition of “real property”.
 This can be achieved in multiple ways.
 For example, if the underlying real estate will remain owned by the investor, then the length of the NNN lease doesn’t matter.
 If at the end of the NNN lease the investor will have no residual ownership then, at the time of the exchange the NNN lease must have a minimum of 30 years remaining.